 This primarily affects senior horses (over 15 years of age), of which up to 95% have dental abnormalities.

-Dental issues can range from sharp edges that cause mild discomfort when chewing to more serious cases of inflammation and pain.
+Dental issues can range in severity, from sharp enamel points that cause discomfort when chewing to significant dental abnormalities or diseases that impair mastication.

-Senior horses commonly develop gaps between their teeth, called diastemata, which can allow food to get stuck between the teeth and decompose, leading to inflammation and pain.
-This can make your horse reluctant to eat and result in weight loss.
+Senior horses commonly lose teeth or develop gaps between their teeth, called diastemata, which can allow food to get stuck between the teeth and decompose.
+This can lead to pain, inflammation, and impair the normal mechanics of mastication.

-More serious dental conditions such as equine odontoclastic tooth resorption and hypercementosis (EOTRH) can also arise with age and affect your horse’s ability to chew.
+More serious dental conditions such as equine odontoclastic tooth resorption and hypercementosis (EOTRH) can also arise with age and affect your horse’s ability to prehend feeds.

-- Monitor how your horse is eating: Look for quidding (dropping feed), food pocketing or overproduction of saliva
+- Monitor how your horse is eating: Look for quidding (dropping feed), food pocketing, overproduction of saliva, or reluctance to eat certain feeds

-- Monitor senior horses more closely: Horses over the age of 15 should have their teeth checked every 6 months to keep an eye on common dental issues that arise with age
+- Monitor senior horses more closely: Horses over the age of 15 may need their teeth checked more frequently to keep an eye on common dental issues that arise with age

 - Soak their hay: For horses that struggle to eat forage, soaking or steaming their hay might be beneficial to soften the fibres